Intrinsic random walks and sub-Laplacians in sub-Riemannian geometry: Introduction

 where $A \in \mathfrak{so}(n-1)$.
 Isometry classes of corank $1$ Carnot groups are determined by the string $0\leq \alpha_1 < \ldots < \alpha_p$ of the $p$ distinct non-negative singular values of $A$, up to multiplication for a global constant, and their geometric multiplicities (see \cite{LR-Enumerative} for corank $1$ structures, and \cite[Rmk.
 1]{ALG-path} for higher corank).
 In particular, for $n =4$, $A \in \mathfrak{so}(3)$ there is a unique such a string: $(0,1)$ where $0$ has multiplicity $1$ and $1$ has multiplicity $2$.
 In particular, any corank $1$ Carnot group in dimension $n=4$ is isometric to the one defined by the frame~\eqref{eq:frameC}, with:

-It follows that any corank $1$ sub-Riemannian in dimension $4$ is quasi-contact and equi-nilpotentizable.
+It follows that any corank $1$ sub-Riemannian in dimension $4$ is quasi-contact and equi-nil\-po\-tentizable.
 In this case, we proved that there exists a unique N-intrinsic volume (up to scaling) and is given by Popp's one, and a unique N-intrinsic Laplacian $\Delta_\popp$ (see Theorem~\ref{t:equinilp}).
 In our example, this unique N-intrinsic Laplacian has \emph{no} compatible complement or, in other words, the macroscopic diffusion operator has no microscopic counterpart.